 The applicant has requested a Variance to waive the special sales and lease provisions setforth in the Ordinance in lieu of an alternate program.
 The applicant's plan will utilize life time leases with a lease option plan, tenant discounts on the purchase price and a sales program for qualified tenants where the tenant can purchase a unit at a price for which the tenant is able to qualify for a loan.
 Under the applicant's special sales program the applicant will carry a second deed of trust for the difference between the sales price of the unit and the market price with interest and principle not due until the unit is sold or is transferred.
 This plan is similar to that required by the Ordinance and may prove more beneficial to tenants with lower incomes since the applicant's sales price is based upon the tenants income level.

 Site Characteristics

-Number of Units: 7 2 Size of Unit: two and three bedroom units Proposed Sales Price: \$60,000 to \$70,000 Number of qualified low/moderate tenants: 3 5.
-Tenant or neighborhood objections: See attached letter (Exhibit C):-
+- 1. Number of Units: 7 - 2.
+Size of Unit: two and three bedroom townhouse units - 3.
+Proposed Sales Price: \$60,000 to \$70,000 - Number of qualified low/moderate tenants;